England ready to peak at perfect time in T20 World Cup, says Liam Livingstone

 “It’s been a great last week or so, everyone is getting runs and wickets so it feels like we are in a really good place.”

+There is one possible scenario that would puncture England’s growing optimism – with thunderstorms forecast in Guyana and no reserve day in place.
+Under ICC regulations, an abandonment would see India qualify based on their superior world ranking.

-England’s growing optimism has been built on some merciless thrashings of the associate nations, triumphing by massive margins against Namibia, Oman and the USA.
+England’s self-belief has been built on some merciless thrashings of the associate nations, triumphing by massive margins against Namibia, Oman and the USA.
 They also came through a tougher game against co-hosts the West Indies in St Lucia.

 But for Livingstone, the missed opportunity against the Proteas still gnaws away.
 A top-order misfire left them up against it only for his stirring stand of 78 with Harry Brook to take it all the way to the wire.